Skip to content

 Total

-Beautiful lakes Gosaikunda Trek 6 days Itinerary
+Beautiful Lakes Gosaikunda Trek 6-Day Itinerary

 The Gosaikunda Trek winds to the revered Gosaikunda Lakes in the Langtang region proximate to Kathmandu, Nepal.
 Spanning approximately 6-7 days, this journey presents a moderate challenge, encompassing numerous steep ascents and descents along the route.